-Development The use of resources to relieve poverty and improve the standard of living of a nation; the means by which a traditional, low‐technology society is changed into a modern, high‐technology society, with a corresponding increase in incomes.
-This may be achieved through mechanization, improvements in infrastructure and financial systems, and the intensification of agriculture.
-This definition is based on the more obvious distinctions in living standards between developed and less developed countries, but it may be that a change to ‘western’ conditions is not in the best interests of a Third World nation.
+Development The use of resources to relieve poverty and raise living standards; the means by which a traditional, low-technology society is changed into a modern, high-technology society, with a corresponding increase in incomes.
+This can be done through mechanization, improvements in infrastructure and financial systems, and the intensification of agriculture.
+This definition is based on the more obvious distinctions in living standards between developed and less developed countries.

-Development indicators as used by the World Bank include details of birth and death rates, fertility, life expectancy, health, urbanization, industrialization, production, consumption, investment, capital, income, education, energy consumption, and trade.
-These indices of development are simply concerned with statistics and do not indicate social structures and patterns of behaviour; there is no definitive definition of what development should be for each society, and no blue‐print for how to achieve it.
+Development indicators as measurements are simply concerned with statistics and do not indicate social structures and patterns of behaviour; there is no definitive definition of what development should be for each society, and no blueprint for how to achieve it.
+See D. Gasper (2004).
+Ethnodevelopment interprets culture and indigenous identity in ways that make it compatible with neoliberal social policy, but potentially restrict indigenous agency (Laurie et al. (2005) Antipode 37, 3).

 Books on international development are scattered throughout the Library's collections.
 The main call number ranges include HC and HD.
 However, books class depending on what slant the research takes.
 If a book looks at scientific development, those books would be in the Q's.
 If you are looking for women and development, those books would be in the HQ's.
 So always check the catalog!